-Adam Joan Movie Review
+Adam Joan Movie Review: A Fine Thriller That Is High On Emotional Quotient!

 Rest Of The Cast

 Adam Joan has many more big names in its cast list.
 The film also features actors like Lena, Rahul Madhav, Maniyanpilla Raju, director Vysakh etc., in important roles.
+Rahul Madhav does a decent job.
+Lena once again proves why she is one among the most reliable actresses of Mollywood.

 Script & Direction - Jinu Abraham